wojtekmaj/get-user-locale/README.md

 ### getUserLocale()

-A function that returns a [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag), based on all available sources.
+A function that returns user's preferred locale as an [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag), based on all available sources.

 #### Sample result